prikkprikkprikk/obsidian/Mitt vault/Databaser/Prosjekt/Sokoban/Sokoban.md

         - [ ] Keeps track of and can be queried for elements and victory condition
         - [ ] Calculates and converts between coordinates
         - [ ] Can check if a player or crate can move in a certain direction
-- [ ] Don’t accept new movement if a movement is already being animated
+- [ ] Don't accept new movement if a movement is already being animated
     - [ ] Alternatively, place them in a queue, if that makes for better UX

 LevelParser = reads the file